Top Ceramic 3D Printers on the Market

 French manufacturer 3DCeram is a major player in the ceramic additive manufacturing market.
 It has long been dedicated to the development of a wide range of professional solutions.
 One of its most prominent 3D printers is the C1000 Flexmatic, which has been designed to meet the industrial challenges of large-scale production.
 This machine uses a top-down stereolithography process where a laser hardens the liquid ceramic layer by layer.
 Thanks to this method, it is possible to consistently create parts with high precision and fine details without the need for supports.
 With a maximum manufacturing volume of 320 x 320 x 200 mm, the C1000 Flexmatic integrates all that is needed to support 3D printing of ceramic parts on a semi-automated line.
 If you want to learn more about this ceramic 3D printer, as well as see it in action, check out the video below or find more information HERE:

 Admaflex 130 from Admatec

-The X1 160PRO industrial machine from German manufacturer ExOne is best known for its metal 3D printing capabilities: with a volume of 800 x 500 x 400 mm, it can create complex parts from a Binder Jetting process.
-The system is also compatible with ceramic powder.
+The X1 160PRO is an industrial machine originally from ExOne, now under the Desktop Metal brand since ExOne’s acquisition in 2021.
+The printer has a volume of 800 x 500 x 400 mm and uses binder jetting, making it the world’s largest binder jet 3D printer for the production of metal, ceramic or composite parts according to DM.
+The largest of the X-Series, it is possibly best known for its capabilities with metal 3D printing, but it is equally adept when it comes to ceramics allowing for parts with high density and repeatability.
 In addition to its generous volume, it can print a layer with a thickness between 30 and 200 microns, at a speed of up to 10,000 cm3 per hour.
 You can find more information HERE.